dylanmarin/catan-ai/FINALPROJECT_README.md

 # TODO
 NEXT:
-robber block winning player's tile that is shared with the most people ie produces the most production output

 make it point initial road to direciton of next best settlement they EXPECT to have. ie. first player points to 8th best settlement spot (6 picks before their next, plus they will have placed another before this intial settlement could theoretically expand)

 using year of plenty instead of trading

 choosing which dev card to play playing mono or road building

 todo: